tutek1/DTLabs/02_Player/lab02.md

 ```

 ### Problem 2 - Change to ShapeCast3D
-However, this only fixes our problem only partway.
+However, this fixes our problem only partway.
 A better solution is to change `RayCast3D` to `ShapeCast3D`.
 This node works in a similar way to a raycast.
-Instead of shooting a ray in a direction, it shoots a shape in that direction and checks if it collides with anything.
+Instead of shooting a ray in a direction, it checks if the shape would collide with anything if it moved along the ray.

-These are the changes to be made:
+These are the changes to be made in the **scene hierarchy** and **inspector** of the shapecast:

 ![](img/Shapecast2.png) ![](img/Shapecast.png)

+These are the changes to be made to the code:
 ```GDScript
 @onready var shapecast_3d : ShapeCast3D = $ShapeCast3D